How I Transformed an Unused Walkway into a Thriving Grow Room

 Why a Grow Room?

-As someone who deeply values experiential interior design, I believe spaces should inspire action.
-This walkway had potential because of the easy access to the spacious courtyard and was just waiting for a purpose.
-Plus, growing your own food (or even flowers!) brings so much joy to a community.
+This walkway had potential to be a hobby zone because of the easy access to the spacious courtyard.
+It was just waiting for a purpose.
+Growing your own food or flowers can bring so much joy.
 As I spent time in the community, I witnessed a love for plants and caretaking. 🪴 Several residents had large plants they were caring for in the communal spaces because of the size and access to light.
 They were stunning specimens!
 After more conversations and observations, I realized that this was a great choice for creating an experiential space. 🪴 I decided to turn it into a mini indoor greenhouse of sorts, where seedlings could be started in February before making their way to the raised beds I added to the courtyard.

 Upcycling a Bookshelf into a Grow Station

-First things first: I needed shelving to hold all the seedlings.
+This is where I started: I needed shelving to hold all the seedlings.
 Instead of buying new, I repurposed the old bookshelf that was already in this room (pictured on the left above.)
 Not only does this give new life to an existing piece of furniture, but it also keeps the project budget-friendly and sustainable.
 (Pro tip: the "Buy Nothing" Group on Facebook is also a gold mine for stuff like this!)
 I added grow lights for starting seeds.
 Each row has it's own On/Off switch so they don't all need to be in use at once.
 I noticed that most seed trays were deeper than the top or middle shelves would allow.
 It has gradually deeper shelves from top to bottom so I had to measure before buying!

 I designed the wall with intentional branding and integrated a dedicated space for tools, ensuring that residents would instantly recognize its purpose and can begin using it right away.
 Sustainability and ease of maintenance were key considerations, making the space both functional and enduring.
 When every item has a clear, designated place, the space becomes more intuitive and efficient to use.
 No instructions necessary.